DaniLionn/ACNLMusicApp/README.md

 It requires you to have node.js and pkg installed on your machine

 In order to build this app, install pkg (if you don't have it installed already) ```npm install -g pkg``` in your terminal and then run build.bat

-Source code downloads come with the app already built.